 CBT is a very helpful tool for attempting to understand why certain behaviors or feelings exist.
 Cognitive Behavioral Therapy enables a therapist and a patient to work together to figure out why patterns exist and how the individual in question can change their mindset, which will eventually lead to positive behavioral changes.

 Cognitive Behavioral Therapy is best used when there’s a specific issue to resolve.
 CBT employs a focus on the present day, with the individual performing exercises outside of their sessions in order to gain a better understanding of their situation.
 Combined with the aggressive timeframe and defined goal, CBT is a very effective tool when there’s a specific target, such as a disorder or major event that must be overcome.

 CBT can be used to combat a wide variety of ailments and disorders.

 - Substance abuse

 - Eating disorders

 - Sleep issues

 The statistics show that CBT works.
-One study shows that half of patients who received cognitive behavioral therapy were significantly improved, with 30 to 40 percent of these individuals fully recovered.
+One study shows that half of the patients who received cognitive behavioral therapy were significantly improved, with 30 to 40 percent of these individuals fully recovered.
 Another study in the United Kingdom showed that CBT was far more effective than general treatment, even in cases where anti-depressants were prescribed.